-El Jimador’s silver tequila is undoubtedly a strong choice for a budget tequila that’s not lacking in either taste nor authenticity.
+El Jimador’s silver tequila is undoubtedly a strong choice for a budget tequila that’s not lacking in either taste or authenticity.

-It’s an all-round successful bottle that can be found for around the $20 mark.
-It’s a crisp tequila filled with citrus flavours, both fruity and spicy and packed full of herbaceous notes.
+It’s an all-around successful bottle that can be found for around the $20 mark.
+It’s a crisp tequila filled with citrus flavors, both fruity and spicy, and packed full of herbaceous notes.

 Expect a spicy finish that’s warming without burning.
 This tequila is well-loved, having won more than 22 awards in the past decade.

-All tequilas must be distilled twice to officially class as tequila, but Corralejo takes it one step further with a triple distillation method.
-The brand uses a copper pot still, then a column still method and finally through the copper pot one more time before bottling and selling its tequila.
+All tequilas must be distilled twice to class as tequila officially, but Corralejo takes it one step further with a triple distillation method.
+The brand uses a copper pot still, then a column still method, and finally, through the copper pot one more time before bottling and selling its tequila.

-Another popular brand across Mexico, Corralejo’s Reposado tequila comes in a light straw colour, thanks to the ageing process.
+Another popular brand across Mexico, Corralejo’s Reposado tequila, comes in a light straw color, thanks to the aging process.
 It’s a tequila with an interesting nose, made up of a strong vanilla aroma and additional hints of peppercorn and pear.